Our Parents

 What to do if you suspect dehydration

 Call your loved one’s doctor if you think your loved one is even mildly dehydrated.
-This is different from the advice for younger adults, who can often recover on their own with rest and fluids.
-If your loved one exhibits any of the signs of serious dehydration listed above, seek emergency medical care.
+If they exhibit any of the signs of serious dehydration listed above, seek emergency medical care.

 Dehydration in seniors can be serious, but prevention is usually simple.
-Take the time to check your loved one for signs of dehydration daily, offer lots of tempting non-alcoholic drinks and foods with high water content, and seek help if you suspect a problem.
+By taking these proactive steps, you can safeguard the health of your elderly loved ones and promote their well-being.
+Take the time to check your for signs of dehydration daily, offer lots of tempting nonalcoholic drinks and foods with high water content, and seek help if you suspect a problem.

 SHARE THE ARTICLE